bhaddacak/bhaddacak.github.io/_pages/platform4.md

     1. Unpack it yourself with your known utility and place or replace `dpd.db` in directory `data/db/`.
     2. To use the program's unpacker, you have to place `dpd.db.tar.bz2` in directory `cache/` (if not exist, create one at the program's root).
 Then use the `DPD downloader` to install the file with the **Skip download** option checked.
 Then wait for some minutes.

-Recently, I added a script wrapper of `DpdUtil` (available in version RC1 onward) to ease the test.
+Recently, I added a script wrapper of `DpdUtil` to ease the test.
 This can check the applicability of the database by a command line.
 After the database is unpacked or installed to the program, enter this command:

 ```
 (Linux/macOS)